cdegroot/evrl/_posts/2018-12-14-love-thy-product-owner.markdown

 Chose a stack, stick with it.
 Embrace the law it lays down, as it lets you focus; love thy product owner, because a decent one will put the pressure on your team that will help you excel.

-And if you don't believe Goethe was right: imagine paying $75 to go to a stadium to watch a sport where the only agreement is that the field is grass and everything just gets made up on the fly.